English

 # Define Estimator

-estimator = Estimator(backend=backend)
+estimator = Estimator(session=backend)

 # Run Expectation value calculation